-H&M and Klarna Grow Partnership to US
+H&M and Klarna grow partnership to US

 About Klarna

-Klarna is a leading global payments provider and fully licensed bank, which wants to revolutionise the payment experience for shoppers and merchants alike.
-Founded in Stockholm, Sweden, in 2005, we give online consumers the option to pay now, pay later or over time – offering a simple, safe and smoooth checkout experience.
+Klarna is leading global payments providers and fully licensed bank, which wants to revolutionise the payment experience for shoppers and merchants alike.
+Founded in Stockholm, Sweden, in 2005, we give online consumers the option to pay now, pay later or over time – offering a simple, safe and smooth checkout experience.
 Klarna now works with 130,000 retail partners.
 Klarna has 2,500 employees and is active in 14 countries.

 About H&M